Sam Hawgood, MBBS, is the Chancellor and the Arthur and Toni Rembe Rock Distinguished Professor at the University of California, San Francisco (UCSF).

-Sam Hawgood, MBBS, has served UC San Francisco for 32 years as a clinician, researcher, teacher, mentor and leader.
-He succeeded chancellor Susan Desmond-Hellmann on April 1, 2014 as interim chancellor of UCSF.
-Hawgood has also been serving as dean of the UCSF School of Medicine and as vice chancellor for medical affairs since September of 2009, after assuming the role of interim dean in December of 2007.
-His distinguished career at UCSF includes serving as chair of the Department of Pediatrics, associate director of the Cardiovascular Research Institute.
+Hawgood was dean of the UCSF School of Medicine and vice chancellor for medical affairs from 2009-2014, after assuming the role of interim dean in December of 2007.
+His distinguished career at UCSF includes serving as chair of the Department of Pediatrics and associate director of the Cardiovascular Research Institute.

-Hawgood joined UCSF as a research fellow in 1982, and has maintained his own laboratory since 1984.
-His focus on the proteins associated with pulmonary surfactant has led to a multi-disciplinary Program Project Grant from the National Heart, Lung and Blood Institute, which has supported his work continuously since then and gained him an international reputation in neonatology research.
+Hawgood joined UCSF as a research fellow in 1982 and was active in research until 2015.
+His focus on the proteins associated with pulmonary surfactant gained him an international reputation in neonatology research.

-Numerous organizations and publications have recognized Hawgood’s scientific contributions over the past few decades.
-Hawgood is a member of the American Academy of Pediatrics and the American Association of Physicians, and in 2010 was elected to the Institute of Medicine (IOM), part of the National Academy of Sciences.
+Hawgood is a member of the American Academy of Pediatrics, the American Association of Physicians, and the National Academy of Medicine, part of the National Academy of Sciences.

-Hawgood has maintained an active presence in clinical medicine, including serving first as division chief of the Division of Neonatology, then as chair of Pediatrics and physician-in-chief of the UCSF Benioff Children’s Hospital prior to becoming dean.
-He is the president of the UCSF Medical Group, the faculty association that represents more than 1,800 UCSF physicians.
+Hawgood maintained an active presence in clinical medicine for almost thirty years including serving first as division chief of the Division of Neonatology, then as chair of Pediatrics and physician-in-chief of the UCSF Benioff Children’s Hospital prior to becoming dean.
+He was also president of the UCSF Medical Group, the faculty association that represents more than 1,800 physicians.

-Hawgood is still dean of the School of Medicine, overseeing an organization with an operating budget of more than $1.7 billion, nearly 8,000 faculty and staff, and around 3,655 medical and graduate students, residents, fellows and postdoctoral scholars.
+As dean of the School of Medicine, he oversaw an organization with nearly 8,000 faculty and staff, and approximately 3,655 medical and graduate students, residents, fellows, and postdoctoral scholars.

-The school’s clinical faculty is renowned for world-class medical care through its practice in the top-ranked UCSF Medical Center, UCSF Benioff Children’s Hospital, Langley Porter Psychiatric Institute, San Francisco General Hospital & Trauma Center, and the San Francisco Veterans’ Administration Medical Center.
+The school’s clinical faculty is renowned for world-class medical care through its practice in the top-ranked UCSF Medical Center, UCSF Benioff Children’s Hospital, Langley Porter Psychiatric Institute, Zuckerberg San Francisco General Hospital and Trauma Center, and the San Francisco Veterans’ Administration Medical Center.

-As interim chancellor, Hawgood will oversee the entire $4 billion UCSF enterprise, which also includes top-ranking schools of dentistry, nursing and pharmacy, as well as a graduate division and affiliated hospitals.
+As chancellor, Hawgood oversees the entire $6.7 billion UCSF enterprise, which also includes top-ranking schools of dentistry, nursing, and pharmacy, as well as a graduate division and affiliated hospitals.

 A native of Australia, Hawgood graduated medical school with First Class Honors from the University of Queensland in Brisbane.
 He trained in pediatrics as a resident, followed by specialization in neonatology as a fellow.